 11. You're lining your own pockets

 When you work for someone else, it's easy to become bitter about working all hours when it feels like you're lining your employer's pockets.
-That doesn't happen when you freelance because all money you make goes directly into your own wallet.
+That doesn't happen when you freelance because all the money you make goes directly into your wallet.

 12. You have more security